bioconnector/workshops2015/lessons/rnaseq-1day/analysis.md

 ## DESeq2 analysis

 DESeq2 is an R package for analysis of RNAseq data.
 It is available from [Bioconductor](http://www.bioconductor.org/).
-[Explain packages and Bioconductor?]
+Bioconductor is a project to provide tools for analysing high-throughput genomic data including RNA-seq, ChIP-seq and arrays.
+You can explore Bioconductor packages [here](http://www.bioconductor.org/packages/release/BiocViews.html#___Software).

 ```r